tanchunsiong/zoom_meetingsdk_linux_rawdatademos/readme.md

 sudo apt-get install pulseaudio jackd2 alsa-utils dbus-x11

-To install PulseAudio on Ubuntu and configure it to emulate a virtual output device, you can follow these steps:
+# To install PulseAudio on Ubuntu WSL as root and configure it to emulate a virtual output device, you can follow these steps:

-Install pavucontrol (PulseAudio Volume Control):

-pavucontrol is a graphical tool that makes it easier to manage PulseAudio devices.
-Install it using:

-# Cleanup to be "stateless" on startup, otherwise pulseaudio daemon can't start
-rm -rf /var/run/pulse /var/lib/pulse /root/.config/pulse

-# Start pulseaudio as system wide daemon; for debugging it helps to start in non-daemon mode
-pulseaudio -D --verbose --exit-idle-time=-1 --system --disallow-exit

-# Create a virtual audio source; fixed by adding source master and format
-echo "Creating virtual audio source: ";
+Install PulseAudio (if not already installed):

+apt-get install pulseaudio
+apt-get install pulseaudio-utils

+yum install pulseaudio
+yum install pulseaudio-utils

+You can check if PulseAudio is installed by running:

+pulseaudio --version

+Load Module-Null-Sink (Virtual Sink):

+PulseAudio provides a module called module-null-sink, which allows you to create virtual sinks (output devices).
+To load this module and create a virtual speaker:

-pactl load-module module-virtual-source master=auto_null.monitor format=s16le source_name=VirtualMic
+pactl load-module module-null-sink sink_name=Virtual_Speaker

-# Set VirtualMic as default input source;
-echo "Setting default source: ";
+To make the virtual speaker the default audio sink, use the following command:

+pacmd set-default-sink Virtual_Speaker

+Similarly, you can create a virtual microphone by loading the module-null-sink module with a different name:

+To set the virtual microphone as the default audio source (input device), run:

-pactl set-default-source VirtualMic
+pacmd set-default-source Virtual_Microphone.monitor

-sudo apt install pavucontrol

-Now, you need to set the default audio sink to the virtual output device.
-You can do this using pavucontrol:

-Launch pavucontrol by running pavucontrol in the terminal or searching for it in your application launcher.

-In the "Playback" tab, you should see a list of applications that are currently producing audio.
-For each application, you can select the output device.
-Set the desired applications to use the "Virtual Output."